Introduction to Herb Magic and Commonly used Magical Terms

 Spell - A magical ritual performed with the intent to cause change.

 Steep – Herbs can be seeped in boing water in order to infuse it with their flavour and beneficial properties.
 This method is used when making herbal teas.

 Tarot – A method of divination that uses decks of cards.
-These are generally specifically designed but playing cards are sometimes used.
+These are generally specifically designed sets but playing cards can also be used.

 Three-fold law – A largely Wiccan belief that everything you send out will come back to you multiplied by three.

-Tincture - An herbal infusion that is usually made using alcohol.
+Tincture - An herbal infusion made using alcohol.
 They can be taken directly and enter the bloodstream quickly, giving fast relief.
 Tinctures can also be added to water and taken that way.

 Widdershins - Anti-clockwise.
 This direction is used in undoing or removing: for example in removing negativity.

-Wortcunning – The knowledge of the healing and magical properties of plants and how to use these to benefit life and well-being.
+Wortcunning – The knowledge of the healing and magical properties of plants and how to work with these.
 This may include knowing how to make various preparations such as salves, potions, teas and tinctures as well as how to grow or harvest herbs from the wild.

 © 2012 Claire